2015 Cannes Film Festival: Directors' Fortnight

 The full selection for the Directors' Fortnight section was announced on 21 April 2015, at the section's website.
-In the Shadow of Women, directed by Philippe Garrel, and Dope, directed by Rick Famuyiwa were selected as the opening and closing films for the Directors' Fortnight section.
+In the Shadow of Women by Philippe Garrel, and Dope by Rick Famuyiwa were selected as the opening and closing films for the section.
 Actua 1, a previously unseen 1968 short film directed by Garrel, preceded the screening of In the Shadow of Women.

-Feature films - The winner of the Art Cinema Award has been highlighted.